 The <mefClientReg> resource shall represent a MEF Client enrolled with an M2M SP or M2M Trust Enabler (MTE).

-NOTE: A single MEF Client may be enrolled with at most one M2M SP and any number of MTEs (typically enabling end-to-end security to MEF Clients outside the MEF Client’s M2M SP’s domain).
-Consequently, a MEF Client may be associated with multiple <mefClientReg> resources on multiple MEFs.
+NOTE: A single MEF Client can be enrolled with at most one M2M SP and any number of MTEs (typically enabling end-to-end security to MEF Clients outside the MEF Client’s M2M SP’s domain).
+Consequently, a single MEF Client can be associated with multiple <mefClientReg> resources on multiple MEFs.
+It is also possible that a single MEF Client can be associated with multiple <mefClientReg> resources on a single MEF acting on behalf of multiple administrating stakeholders.

 The <mefClientReg> resource shall contain no child resources.